An IRA individual retirement account certificate of deposit is a savings option for those looking for a guaranteed return on retirement funds.

 IRA CDs are safe investments and appeal to investors who like the predictability that comes with a fixed annual percentage yield (APY).
-Use this CD calculator to see exactly how much money you will earn over the term of the IRA CD.
+Use Bankrate’s CD calculator to see exactly how much money you will earn over the term of the IRA CD.

 What is an IRA CD?